Adel-Ahmed777/HackTheBox-Writeups/Horizontall-Writeup.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-> In order for the home page to load on your machine, I added it to the /etc/hosts file.
+> In order for the home page to load on my machine, I added it to the /etc/hosts file.

 ```
 echo "10.10.11.105 horizontall.htb" >> /etc/hosts